bzeiss/hearcal/README.md

    > **⚠️ Recommended Workflow for Mixing**
    > Start with your headphone's Harman EQ *without* personal hearing correction.
 Only try to use HearCal if you experience consistent translation problems.
 Then A/B test to verify the correction actually helps your mixes.

+*Note on the 1 kHz Reference:* This tool assumes your hearing at 1 kHz is "neutral" relative to adjacent frequencies.
+If you have a significant peak or dip at exactly 1 kHz, your entire curve will be tilted.
+A future version may include anchor verification (see Ideas section).

 Be aware that real hearing loss cannot be compensated with this tool.

 HearCal is a cross-platform command-line application with a Terminal User Interface (TUI).
 It is designed to be lightweight, easy to adapt, and low-maintenance.
 While it requires basic technical knowledge to run, the calibration process itself is intuitive.